-The Building (Earthquake-prone Buildings) Amendment Act 2016 and how it affects buildings after the commencement date which will be no later than 13 May 2018.
+The Building (Earthquake-prone Buildings) Amendment Act 2016(external link) and how it affects buildings after the commencement date of 1 July 2018.

-- There will be a centralised national register for all earthquake-prone buildings in New Zealand.
-This means individual councils no longer need to have a register
+- There is a centralised national register(external link) for all earthquake-prone buildings in New Zealand.
+This means individual councils no longer need to have a register.

 - The country is divided into three seismic risk areas – high, medium and low.
-Christchurch is in the high seismic risk area
+Christchurch is in the high seismic risk area.

-- A category of priority buildings is identified which require urgent strengthening.
+- A category of priority buildings is identified, which require urgent strengthening.
 Examples of priority buildings include:

-- Hospitals and other buildings used by emergency services
+- hospitals and other buildings used by emergency services

-- Buildings likely to be needed in an emergency as an emergency shelter/centre
+- buildings likely to be needed in an emergency as an emergency shelter/centre

-- Education buildings occupied by at least 20 people (including early childhood centres, schools, private training and tertiary institutes)
+- education buildings occupied by at least 20 people (including early childhood centres, schools, private training and tertiary institutes).

 What these rules mean for priority buildings in Christchurch